Clarifier

 Four of our production employees are also OEPA certified in microbiological testing.

 This has been a very brief overview of our treatment process.
-During 2019 our treatment plant provided 762 million gallons of potable water, which is approximately 2.087 million gallons per day.
+Our water treatment plant produces an average of 770 million gallons of potable water annually, which is approximately 2.11 million gallons per day.

 For a more detailed analysis of how our process works, why not schedule a water plant tour?